JavascriptLearner815/JavascriptLearner815.github.io/_posts/2021-04-16-how-to-make-a-blog-with-github-pages.md

 ## I Like to Move It, Move It!

-The most important first step to creating your blog is by changing the name to "blog", the description to the description on the blog already, the website link to "https://your-username.github.io/blog/", and the tags to "blog" and nothing else.
+The most important first step to creating your blog is by changing the name to "your-username.github.io", the description to the description on the blog already, the website link to "https://your-username.github.io/", and the tags to "blog" and nothing else.
 You can also add topics that you plan to focus on with your blog if you want, as well.

 ## Don’t Look Like a Fool